FTC7393/evlib_book/src/evlib/CalibratedLineSensor.md

-CalibratedLineSensor takes an [[analog|Analog Sensors]] line sensor and turns it into a [[DigitalSensor|Digital Sensors]] by finding a threshold between light and dark.
+CalibratedLineSensor takes an [analog](Analog-Sensors.md) line sensor and turns it into a [DigitalSensor](Digital-Sensors.md) by finding a threshold between light and dark.
 The getValue() method will return true if the sensor sees a line.
 Note: the act method must be called every loop to update the sensor values for averaging.
 This class is used in [[DoubleLineSensor]].

 [ftc/evlib/hardware/sensors/CalibratedLineSensor.java](https://github.com/FTC7393/EVLib/blob/master/EVLib/src/main/java/ftc/evlib/hardware/sensors/CalibratedLineSensor.java)